-Tax and Insurance Escrows: Approved lenders must ensure that an accurate estimate for the property tax/insurance component of an applicant's monthly mortgage payment is utilized when submitting loan applications to the Agency.
+Tax and Insurance Escrows: Approved lenders must ensure that an accurate estimate for the property tax/insurance component of the applicants' monthly mortgage payment is utilized when submitting loan applications to the Agency.
+The threshold policy should not be construed to allow lender manipulation of escrow variables to obtain approvals.
 Care must be taken to assume a realistic estimate is used for computing the monthly escrowed amount.
-The escrowed amount for real estate taxes is based on the assessed value of improved land (i.e. value of both the property and the completed dwelling) for new construction and the actual taxes assessed for existing properties.
+For existing properties, the escrowed amount for real estate taxes is based on the actual taxes assessed.
+For new construction, tax estimates must be based on the land and completed improvements, not just on the land value (i.e. value of both the property and the completed dwelling).
 The lender may contact the taxing authority which has jurisdiction over the property to obtain an estimate of the taxes to be assessed for newly constructed homes.
-Minor changes to the escrow portion of the monthly housing expense do not require the mortgage application to be reconsidered.
-This guidance is applicable to manually underwritten files and those files electronically submitted by lenders utilizing GUS.
-Specifically, it is not necessary for the lender to perform an updated underwriting analysis of a loan file that has received a Conditional Commitment for Loan Note Guarantee when monthly tax and insurance payments increase but do not exceed the established thresholds.
-A tolerance threshold has been established when an increase in monthly payments do not exceed a cumulative total of \$50.
-Examples of these debts include but are not limited to installment loans, revolving credit lines, real estate taxes, final homeowner's insurance premiums, etc. This tolerance threshold applies to situations where an increase in monthly debt provided on the loan application at time of Conditional Commitment differs from the amount recorded at loan closing.

-The threshold policy should not be construed to allow lender manipulation of escrow variables to obtain approvals.
 The Agency reserves the right to request and review files from lenders that are suspected of purposely underestimating tax and insurance payments in order to secure a commitment or loan guarantee.

-Income: Verification of income shall be obtained prior to final submission.
-Therefore, data entered in GUS is supported with verifying documentation of income in the lender's permanent loan file.
-Data tolerances for confirmed income are not available to approved lenders.
-Income shall be verified and documented in accordance with Chapter 9 of this Handbook.
+Income: Verification of income must be obtained prior to final submission.
+Therefore, data entered in GUS must be supported with verifying documentation of income in the lender's permanent loan file.
+Income must be verified and documented in accordance with Chapter 9 of this Handbook.

 Liquid Assets: Asset data reflected in GUS must be supported by verification documentation.
 The final submission will reflect the verified amount.
-Guidance regarding verifying assets can be found at Paragraph 9.4 of Chapter 9.
+Guidance regarding verifying assets can be found in Attachment 9-A.